-The entire goal of our avionics systems has been to achieve 'open source avionics' for the amateur community.
-We've approached this VERY slowly, and methodically, and this will hopefully give you a bit of an intro on how we got there.
+First of all, the entire goal of our avionics systems has been to achieve 'open source active guidance' for the amateur community.
+We've aproached this VERY slowly, and methodically, and this will hopefully give you a bit of an intro on how we got there.
 But first, make sure you're not interested in another team:

-- If you're interested in the flight computer software or ground systems or networking (in C, Python, Java, Haskell, etc.), see the Software Team.
+- If you're interested in the flight computer software (C, Java and Haskell), see the Software Team.

 - If you're interested in RF communications, see the Communications Team.

 - If you're interested in data fusion, filtering and navigation algorithms see the Uncertainty Team.

 Launch Vehicle No. 0 (LV0) Avionics (circa 1998)

 We started out very small, with a simple 8 bit RISC microcontroller (a Microchip PIC16F76), a single axis accelerometer, a B&W video camera broadcasting on a 400 MHz amateur TV system, and a 300 bps (yes, 300 bps) data downlink on the audio channel of the ATV broadcast.
 See ourfor more details on this project:

 As a proof of concept, LV0 worked beuatifully.
 So we did what any good engineer would do: we through it out and started over.

 Launch Vehicle No. 1 (LV1) Avionics (circa 1999)

 We increased the complexity of the avionics system for the next generation rocket, but it was essentially the same architecture.
 We moved to a PIC17C66, added a GPS, a really crude IMU, 4800 bps downlink on the audio channel, a 2m uplink system, and a pyrotechnic recovery system.
 It was our first major system, and like all first major systems, it was mostly terrible.
 But for it's time it was pretty good.
 See